-- 1. Non-editable (informational) fields: - ➤ Name The name of this panel, in nodal terms, - Node The node number of this panel, - > Loop Protocol The loop protocol used by this panel when processing loop devices.

-- Custom LCD Banners These are 40 character long strings that are displayed on the main LCD screen on the panel; i.e. there are two lines allocated on the main LCD screen for these two banner strings, - Calibration Time This is the time of day that any calibration should take place, - Delayed Silence Ensures that the 3min delay before Silencing the first alarm is active

-- Date Format The date format, for display purposes, is changed here. - Clock Mode The user can alternate between 24 and 12 hour clock modes, - Zone LED Mapping This 'block' of fields allows the user to provide mapping between zone numbers and LED's on a zone LED display board.
+- 1. Non-editable (informational) fields: - Name The name of this panel, in nodal terms, - Node The node number of this panel, - ➤ Loop Protocol The loop protocol used by this panel when processing loop devices. - 2.
+Editable fields: - Custom LCD Banners These are 40 character long strings that are displayed on the main LCD screen on the panel; i.e. there are two lines allocated on the main LCD screen for these two banner strings, - ➤ Calibration Time This is the time of day that any calibration should take place, - > Date Format The date format, for display purposes, is changed here, - Clock Mode The user can alternate between 24 and 12 hour clock modes, - Zone LED Mapping This 'block' of fields allows the user to provide mapping between zone numbers and LED's on a zone LED display board.

-Figure 61: Zone LED Mapping
+Figure 62: Zone LED Mapping